Oldman1302/campus_map/README.md

    2.2.3. dijkstra(start: string|Node) - finds the shortest paths from node Start to other nodes by Dijkstra's algorithm;

-&nbsp;  2.2.4. dijkstraAll() - computes the shortest paths from each node to others by Dijkstra's algorithm.
+   2.2.4. dijkstraAll() - computes the shortest paths from each node to others by Dijkstra's algorithm;

+&nbsp;  2.2.5. floydWarshall() algorithm - computes the shortest paths from each node to others by Floyd–Warshall algorithm.